ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 could be used by Aggregators to identify participating Clients or permit some attacks on robustness.
-This auxiliary information could be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP {{!I-D.draft-ietf-ohai-ohttp-08}} to forward inputs to the DAP Leader, without requiring any server participating in DAP to be aware of whatever Client authentication or attestation scheme is in use.
+This auxiliary information could be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP {{!I-D.draft-ietf-ohai-ohttp-08}} to forward reports to the DAP Leader, without requiring any server participating in DAP to be aware of whatever Client authentication or attestation scheme is in use.